Wide area synchronous grid: Timekeeping

-For timekeeping purposes, over the course of a day the operating frequency will be varied so as to balance out deviations and to prevent line-operated clocks from gaining or losing significant time by ensuring there are 4.32 million on 50 Hz, and 5.184 million cycles on 60 Hz systems each day.
+For timekeeping purposes, over the course of a day the operating frequency will be varied so as to balance out deviations and to prevent line-operated clocks from gaining or losing significant time by ensuring there are 4.32 million cycles on 50 Hz systems, and 5.184 million cycles on 60 Hz systems each day.

 This can, rarely, lead to problems.
 In 2018 Kosovo used more power than it generated due to a row with Serbia, leading to the phase in the whole synchronous grid of Continental Europe lagging behind what it should have been.
 The frequency dropped to 49.996 Hz.
 Over time, this caused synchronous electric clocks to become six minutes slow until the disagreement was resolved.

 Deployed networks

-A partial table of some of the larger interconnections.

 Historically, on the North American power transmission grid the Eastern and Western Interconnections were directly connected, and was at the time largest synchronous grid in the world, but this was found to be unstable, and they are now only DC interconnected.